Monotonicity and local uniqueness for the Helmholtz equation: Monotonicity and localized potentials for the Helmholtz equation

 \subsection{A monotonicity relation for the Helmholtz equation}

-With this new ordering, we can show a monotonicity relation between the scattering index and the Neumann-to-Dirichlet-operators. \begin{theorem} Let $q_1,q_2\in L^\infty(\Omega) \setminus \{0\}$.
+With this new ordering, we can show a monotonicity relation between the scattering index and the Neumann-to-Dirichlet-operators.
+Note that the dimension bound in the last line of the following theorem has recently been improved to $d(q_2)-d(q_1)$ in \cite{harrach2019dimension}. \begin{theorem} Let $q_1,q_2\in L^\infty(\Omega) \setminus \{0\}$.
 Assume that $k>0$ is not a resonance for $q_1$ or $q_2$, and let $d(q_2)\in \N_0$ be defined as in lemma \ref{lemma:d_q}.

 Then there exists a subspace $V\subset L^2(\Sigma)$ with $\dim(V)\leq d(q_2)$ such that

 In particular

 \end{theorem}